LeHongNien/snake-game/README.md

 3. Colide into walls or body = GAME OVER!

-### Changes I might do in the future
+### Changes I plan to implement in the near future

-1. Different difficulty levels
+1. Increasing speed over time

 2. Customizable design for snake, food etc.